Dark states of quantum search cause imperfect detection: Abstract

 \section{Abstract}

-We investigate a form of quantum search, where a detector repeatedly probes some quantum particle with fixed rate $1/\tau$ until it is first successful.
+We consider a quantum walk where a detector repeatedly probes the system with fixed rate $1/\tau$ until the walker is detected.
 This is a quantum version of the first-passage problem.
-We focus on the total probability, $\TDP$, that the particle is eventually detected in some state, for example on a node $\RDet$ on a graph, after an arbitrary number of detection attempts.
-For finite graphs, and more generally for systems with a discrete spectrum, we provide an explicit formula for $\TDP$ in terms of the energy eigenstates.
-We provide two derivations of this formula, one proceeding directly from the renewal equation for the generating function of the detection amplitude and a second based on a study of the so-called ``dark states."
-The dark states are those that are never detected, and constitute a subspace of the Hilbert space.
-All states orthogonal to the dark space in finite systems are in fact ``bright", with $\TDP=1$.
-Dark states can arise either from degeneracies of the energy spectrum, or from energy levels that have no projection on the detection state.
-We demonstrate how breaking the degeneracy infinitesimally can restore $\TDP=1$.
-For finite systems, it is found that $\TDP$ is independent of the measurement frequency $1/\tau$, except for special resonant values.
-Our formula for $\TDP$ fails for infinite systems, in which case the result is only an upper bound of $\TDP$.
-We show how this breakdown occurs in the case of the infinite line.
-In two follow-ons to this paper, we unravel the relation between $\TDP$ and the system's symmetry.
+We focus on the total probability, $P_{\mathrm{det}}$, that the particle is eventually detected in some target state, for example on a node $r_{\mathrm{d}}$ on a graph, after an arbitrary number of detection attempts.
+Analyzing the dark and bright states for finite graphs, and more generally for systems with a discrete spectrum, we provide an explicit formula for $P_{\mathrm{det}}$ in terms of the energy eigenstates which is generically $\tau$ independent.
+We find that disorder in the underlying Hamiltonian renders perfect detection: $P_{\mathrm{det}}=1$, and then expose the role of symmetry with respect to sub-optimal detection.
+Specifically we give a simple upper bound for $P_{\mathrm{det}}$ that is controlled by the number of equivalent (with respect to the detection) states in the system.
+We also extend our results to infinite systems, for example the detection probability of a quantum walk on a line, which is $\tau$-dependent and less than half, well below Polya's optimal detection for a classical random walk.